Who says you need a dirt path or rocky trail to go hiking? City sidewalks have become a favorite in-town option for traveling trekkers.

 Sally forth, urban hikers!
 Here are 10 wonderfully walkable downtowns:

-4. Bluffton - Built on the banks of the pristine May River, the quirky tidewater town features eight antebellum homes and the colorful Calhoun Street with its eclectic mix of shops, cafes and art galleries.
+Built on the banks of the pristine May River, the quirky tidewater town of Bluffton features eight antebellum homes and the colorful Calhoun Street with its eclectic mix of shops, cafes and art galleries.

-5. Charleston - There's a reason Charleston has been named the Top U.S. City by Condé Nast Traveler three consecutive years.
+There's a reason Charleston has consistently been named one of the "Best U.S. Cities" by Condé Nast Traveler.
 Its rich history, well-preserved architecture, narrow cobblestoned streets and award-winning restaurants will knock your socks off.

-6. Columbia - The capital city's downtown features the State House, along with the University of South Carolina's famed Horseshoe, a lush quadrangle surrounded by 19th century buildings.
-You've also got Main Street and The Vista - hot spots for shopping, dining and art.
+Columbia's downtown is home to the State House, along with the University of South Carolina's famed Horseshoe, a lush quadrangle surrounded by 19th century buildings.
+You've also got Main Street and The Vista - capital city hot spots for shopping, dining and art.

-7. Georgetown - The third oldest seaport in the country, this historic coastal community has a charming downtown lined with historic homes, grand old churches and museums.
-A grassy waterfront park and the newly renovated Harborwalk add to the ambiance.
+Georgetown, the nation's third oldest seaport, has a charming downtown lined with historic homes, grand old churches and museums.
+A grassy waterfront park and the recently renovated Harborwalk add to the ambiance.

-8. Greenville - The revitalized downtown has been ranked among "America's Ten Best" by Forbes magazine.
-The centerpiece of the shopping and entertainment district is Falls Park and its signature pedestrian suspension bridge.
+Greenville's revitalized downtown is ranked among "America's Ten Best" by Forbes.
+The centerpiece of the shopping and entertainment district is beautiful Falls Park and its signature pedestrian suspension bridge – a favorite of downtown walkers.

-9. Spartanburg - Morgan Square is the heart of this Upstate city's downtown.
-The gathering spot dates back to 1787 and features the iconic 19th century town clock.
-Many of the historic buildings in the area date back to the textile and railroad boom between 1880 and 1920.
+At the heart of Spartanburg's downtown is Morgan Square, a gathering spot since 1787 and site of the iconic 19th century town clock.
+Many of the area's historic buildings date back to the textile and railroad boom that occurred between 1880 to 1920.

-10. Summerville - Some 700 buildings in the downtown district are listed on the National Register of Historic Places.
-Among the most notable is a three-story Victorian house that served as the residence of cosmetics executive Elizabeth Arden.
+Some 700 buildings in Summerville's azalea-rich downtown district are listed on the National Register of Historic Places.
+Among the most notable is a three-story Victorian house where cosmetics executive Elizabeth Arden once lived.